Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Introduction

 The literature so far contains two probabilistic spectral gap results in the Weil--Petersson setting.
 First, Mirzakhani proved in 2013 that random hyperbolic surfaces satisfy $\lambda_1 > 0.002$ with probability going to $1$ as $g \rightarrow + \infty$ \cite{mirzakhani2013}.
 This bound has been vastly improved by two independent teams in 2021, Wu--Xue \cite{wu2022} and Lipnowski--Wright~\cite{lipnowski2021}, who proved that for all $\epsilon > 0$, $\lambda_1 \geq 3/16-\epsilon$ with probability going to $1$ as $g \rightarrow + \infty$.

-The geometric results obtained in this article can be used to obtain the following improved spectral gap result. \begin{thm}[\cref{thm:29}] For any $\epsilon >0$,
+We reach our final objective, and prove Theorem \ref{con:gap}, in the second article of this series.
+In \cref{sec:canc-selb-trace}, we set up several key elements of the proof of Theorem~\ref{con:gap}, which motivate the objects and properties studied in this article.
+Our proof is based on the trace method (a standard method to study spectral gaps, as used in~\cite{wu2022,lipnowski2021}), with an original cancellation argument.

-\end{thm} In \cref{sec:canc-selb-trace}, we explain in detail why the intermediate values $3/16$ and $2/9$ appear naturally, and some of the steps that need to be taken to reach the optimal value $1/4$.
-The proof relies on the classical \emph{trace method}, as used in \cite{wu2022,lipnowski2021}, with a major new ingredient developed in this article, which allows us to exhibit \emph{non-trivial cancellations}.
+In a previous version of this article, we used its main results to prove that typical hyperbolic surfaces have a spectral gap greater than $\frac 29 - \epsilon$.
+The details of this intermediate result can be found in \cite{anantharaman_29}.

-\Cref{con:gap} is exactly analogous to Alon's famous conjecture~\cite{alon1986} stating that random $d$-regular graphs with $n \gg 1$ vertices typically have a near-optimal spectral gap.
+\Cref{con:gap} is a result of the same nature as Alon's famous conjecture~\cite{alon1986} stating that random $d$-regular graphs with $n \gg 1$ vertices typically have a near-optimal spectral gap.
 It was solved by Friedman in~\cite{friedman2003}, after 20 years of active research.
-Compact hyperbolic surfaces and regular graphs share a variety of geometric and spectral properties, and the results presented in this article can be seen as analogues of several important steps of Friedman's proof of Alon's conjecture.
+Compact hyperbolic surfaces and regular graphs share a variety of geometric and spectral properties, and the results presented in this article have counterparts in Friedman's proof of Alon's conjecture.